-• Academic support and guidance
+- Academic support and guidance

-Academic dialogue
+- Academic dialogue

-Intellectual guidance
+- Intellectual guidance

+- Effective communication

+- Assistance with skills development

 - Project management

 - Reviews of progress

 - Practical assistance

 - Feedback

-- Effective communicationAssistance with skills development

 The responsibilities of students and supervisors are as follows.

 Both Student and Research Supervisor should:

 - Arrange supervision times well in advance. - Be prepared to negotiate objectives for each supervision session. - Come to supervision sessions well prepared, and on time. - Give as much notice as possible if cancellation is necessary.